dwp/dataworks-open-source-policy/general_good_practice.md

 All DataWorks open-source github repositories are built in line with this policy, and configured from the following repository: https://github.com/dwp/dataworks-github-config

+## Vulnerability Scanning

+All repositories should be subject to regular automated vulnerability scanning (e.g. using Snyk and AWS Inspector), and vulnerabilities addressed in a timely fashion in line with the Vulnerability Management policy.

+In addition, all application repositories should be subject to regular automated code scanning using a suitable tool.

 ## Githooks

 Pre-commit hooks should be used to catch common patterns for sensitive data and prevent a commit from being pushed if this includes sensitive data.